Accelerating CMC Workshop

 - Senior Director, CMC Excellence, Global Regulatory Affairs

 - GlaxoSmithKline, United Kingdom

-Matt Popkin achieved a degree in Chemistry from the University of Bristol & a PhD from University College London.
+Matt Popkin has a degree in Chemistry from the University of Bristol and a PhD from University College London.
 Following postdoctoral research, he joined GSK to work as synthetic chemist in 2000.
-Since then he has worked in several roles in the CMC development and registration of novel medicines.
-Currently Director, CMC Strategy and Advocacy for CMC Regulatory Affairs.
-Matt represents GSK on the Manufacturing & Quality Expert Group of EFPIA, where he was a member of the ICH Q11 Implementation Working Group, who developed the Q&A on API Stating Materials completed in 2017.
-Since its inception in 2019, he has represented EFPIA on the new ICH Informal Quality Discussion Group.
+Since then, he has worked in a number of roles in the CMC development and registration of novel medicines.
+In his current role he is responsible for CMC Policy, Devices and vaccines facilities.
+Matt is vice-chair of Manufacturing and Quality Expert Group of the European Federation of Pharmaceutical Industries and Associations (EFPIA).
+Amongst his roles for EFPIA, he leads the CMC PRIME/COVID task force, has been a member of the ICH Q11 Implementation Working Group, and currently represents EFPIA on the ICH Quality Discussion Group.